AniJadeja/Git-From-cli/Git-Custom-Commands.md

  git config --global alias.get '!git pull origin $(git symbolic-ref --short HEAD)'
 ```

-Similarly this command will ask for a commit message and upon saving the commit message it will push the code.
+Similarly this command will stage all the files, ask for a commit message and upon saving the commit message it will push the code.
 ```
-git config --global alias.commitPost '!git commit && !git push origin $(git symbolic-ref --short HEAD)'
+git config --global alias.commitPost '!git add . && !git commit && !git push origin $(git symbolic-ref --short HEAD)'
 ```

 ## Setup